fpour/TGB_Baselines/README.md

 ## Citation
-If this repository is helpful for your research, please consider citing the following reference projects.
+If this repository is helpful for your research, please consider citing TGB.

 ```{bibtex}